Vexed01/Vex-Cogs/README.md

 | `aliases` | Get all the information you could ever need about a command's aliases. |
 | `anotherpingcog` | Just another ping cog...
 But this one has fancy colours in an embed! |
 | `status` | Recieve automatic status updates from various services, including Discord. |
+| `system` | Get system metrics of the host device, such as RAM or CPU.

+All these cogs have docs!
+Check them out at <https://vex-cogs.readthedocs.io/en/latest>

 ---

 ### Contact